There is no stopping Tim Blair, an ultramarathon runner and social entrepreneur from Tasmania.

 On day three, just fifteen kilometres short of his final stop for the day, Tim collapsed with extreme heat exhaustion.

-The following day Tim completed his two hundred and twenty kilometre odyssey and was greeted by his wife Mandy, daughter Lily and son Raj; who had travelled from their hometown of Davonport, Tasmania to Kathmandu.
+The following day Tim completed his odyssey and was greeted by wife Mandy, daughter Lily and son Raj; who had travelled from their hometown of Devonport, Tasmania to Kathmandu.

-Tim and his support crew were welcomed in to Kathmandu by Nepalese officials and the Australian Ambassador, His Excellency Glenn White.
+Tim and his support crew were welcomed in the nation's capital by Nepalese officials and the Australian Ambassador, His Excellency Glenn White.